Gus Poyet: Universidad Católica

 On 28 February 2021, Poyet became the manager of Chilean Primera División club Universidad Católica.
 He began his tenure by winning the delayed 2020 Supercopa de Chile against rivals Colo-Colo and made the last 16 of the 2021 Copa Libertadores, but left by mutual consent at the end of August with the worst campaign in the previous 10 years.

 Greece

 On 3 February 2022, Poyet became the manager of Greece.
 He guided the team to four victories from their four opening fixtures in League C of the 2022 UEFA Nations League, helping Greece earn promotion to League B for the following campaign.
-However, Greece then narrowly failed to qualify for UEFA Euro 2024, losing a playoff final on penalties to Georgia on 26 March 2024; Poyet's contract, which was set to expire five days later, was subsequently not renewed.
+However, Greece then narrowly failed to qualify for UEFA Euro 2024, losing a playoff final on penalties to Georgia on 26 March 2024; Poyet's contract, which was set to expire five days later, was not renewed.

 Jeonbuk Hyundai Motors

 On 24 December 2024, Poyet became the manager of K League 1 club Jeonbuk Hyundai Motors.
+On December 8, 2025, after winning the double (Korea K League 1 Champions and Korea FA Cup Champions), he announced his intention to step down as manager at the end of this season.

+Al-Khaleej

+In April 2026, Poyet was appointed as head coach of Saudi Pro League side Al-Khaleej until the end of the season.